Four Natural Hot Springs in Victoria to Visit This Winter

 Brave the cold for a dip in one of these naturally occurring beauties.

-Winter might be here unreservedly, with its bitter southern winds and stay-in-bed mornings, but that doesn't mean you have to hang up your togs until summer shows its face again.
+Winter might be here with its bitter southern winds and stay-in-bed mornings, but that doesn't mean you have to hang up your togs until summer shows its face again.
 Thankfully, there are several spots in Victoria where underground springs bubble hot all year-round.
 And, here and there, excellent humans have harnessed their powers to create warm, toasty pools, in which you can soak away all your cares.

-Mineral Springs Crescent, Hepburn Springs.
+Find it at: Mineral Springs Reserve Road, Hepburn Springs.

 DEEP BLUE GEOTHERMAL BATHS

 In the late 19th century, Warrnambool was considered the spa capital of Victoria.
 These days, the town's once-stunning marble baths exist only in outline.
 However, keeping the dream alive is Deep Blue Hotel and Spa, inside which you'll find a collection of 15 therapeutic geothermal pools.
 You can access it all as part of an overnight retreat (which is obviously pretty tempting), or pay a morning, lunchtime or twilight visit for between $33–57 on weekdays ($46–68 on weekends) to explore the precinct at your leisure.
 Once inside, choose your own restorative wellness adventure — there are caves and rock pools, serene gardens, aromatherapy pools, and even a giant foot spa complete with heated seating and its own water feature.
 The water comes from the ancient underground source known as Dilwyn Aquifer, collecting minerals, salts and heat as it travels to the hotel.